hb9kns/gigof/README.md

 however, it is up to the users to make sure not to commit locally with compromising user.name and user.email configurations!

+With option '-b', the gopher directory and repository both will be empty and ready for uploading (push) an external existing git repo.
+Otherwise, a simple gophermap will be added to the gopher directory, and the result will be commited to the repository, making the latter being ready for cloning into an external new git repository.

 Public-keys will be added to the new user's `.ssh/authorized_keys` file.

 #### managing user accounts